 Fort Point in San Francisco is, well, a fort built on a point of land.
 There's nothing very noteworthy about that.
 This particular fort was constructed in the mid-1800s - at the height of the Gold Rush and just before the Civil War - to defend the San Francisco Bay.
 That might seem non-exciting, too but it's actually where things get interesting.

 Fort Point also a military post that never needed to defend itself.
 Throughout the Civil War, artillerymen at Fort Point stood guard for an enemy that never came.
 After that, it was used off and on.

 It's a wonder it was still standing there when Joseph Strauss started to plan the Golden Gate Bridge.
 He liked the old fort's history and architecture and designed the bridge to arch over it.

 Today, Fort Point sits beneath the south anchorage of the Golden Gate Bridge.
-It's an interesting piece of our past, but even this history-loving writer has to admit: The fort seems insignificant compared to the Golden Bridge, towering above it.
+It's an interesting piece of the past but the fort seems insignificant compared to the Golden Bridge, towering above it.